yuanjua/autowsl/README.md

 ### Simple Interactive Install

-**Installation**: This is the easiest way to install a new WSL distribution.
-The tool will guide you through every step.
+**Installation**: You will be prompted to install a distribution to a custom installation path.

 ```bash
 ./autowsl.exe install
 ```

-You will be prompted to:
-- Select a distribution from the official catalog
-- Provide a custom name for your new environment
-- Choose a custom installation path (perfect for non-C: drives)

-**Provisioning**: Configure an already-installed distribution with Ansible playbooks.
-The tool will guide you through selecting a distribution and playbook.
+**Provisioning**: Setup environment with Ansible playbooks.
+You will be prompted to select an installed WSL distribution and enter playbook(s) to run (e.g. ssh)

 ```bash
 ./autowsl.exe provision
 ```

-You will be prompted to:
-- Select an installed WSL distribution
-- Enter playbook(s) to run (default: none)

 ### Non-Interactive Install